 On April 24, 2024, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") with International Business Machines Corporation ("IBM") and McCloud Merger Sub, Inc., a wholly owned subsidiary of IBM ("Merger Sub").
 The Merger Agreement provides that, subject to the terms and conditions of the Merger Agreement, Merger Sub will merge with and into HashiCorp (the "Merger"), with HashiCorp continuing as the surviving corporation of the Merger and as a wholly owned subsidiary of IBM.
-The Merger is expected to be completed by the end of 2024, subject to the satisfaction or waiver of the closing conditions in the Merger Agreement.
+The Merger is expected to be completed in the first calendar quarter of 2025, subject to the satisfaction or waiver of the closing conditions in the Merger Agreement.